ladih/Neural-Networks-from-Scratch/README.md

+# Neural Networks from Scartch

-Implementation of a perceptron and the backpropagation algorithm.
+Implementation of a perceptron and the backpropagation algorithm from scratch in Python.